pantsmanuk/laravel-intranet/README.md

-New attendance spreadsheet production tool that will automatically pull all the correct data from the SQL Server database automatically and output an Excel spreadsheet.
+New Laravel intranet project to replace the CodeIgniter-based intranet we currently have running.

-Being written in Laravel because (a) I really do want to learn Laravel and (b) Laravel has a number of compelling features particularly for this project (AD/LDAP authentication, Excel spreadsheet read/write code).
+Mostly as a vehicle to learn Laravel, but it otherwise has a number of compelling features that we can leverage to improve user experience.